Tom Leonard (Michigan politician): Michigan State University

-Upset with Michigan State University's handling of the Larry Nassar sexual abuse scandal, Speaker Leonard became the first public official to call for the resignation of then-MSU President Lou Anna K. Simon.
+Upset with Michigan State University's handling of the Larry Nassar sexual abuse scandal, Leonard became the first public official to call for the resignation of then-MSU President Lou Anna K. Simon.
 Leonard faced immediate backlash for the decision from political opponents.
 However, after another month and a half of embarrassing information becoming public, the full state House voted 96–11 in favor of a resolution demanding the president's resignation.
 Simon resigned hours later.

-Leonard then called for the school's Board of Trustees to resign, allowing the governor to appoint replacements.
+Leonard then called for the school's board of trustees to resign, allowing the governor to appoint replacements.
 Inaction on forcing changes from President Simon and controversial and dismissive statements toward the victims of abuse from members of the Board drove the decision.

 Citing frustration from the victims at the lack of disclosure from Michigan State University and a need to find points of failure to inform the policy-making process, Leonard directed two of his committee chairs to launch a legislative inquiry into the situation.
 In January 2018, those committee chairs requested several previously unavailable records from the school.
 If the university refused, the committees threatened to utilize subpoena powers to compel the university to cooperate.

 That inquiry led to thousands of pages of records being turned over to the Legislature.
-Those records revealed new, previously-undiscovered criminal activity the Legislature turned over to the attorney general.
+Those records revealed new, previously undiscovered criminal activity the Legislature turned over to the attorney general.